Warehouse Barcode Systems: Setup and Best Practices

 - Verify all items match the order

-- Generate shipping label with carrier barcode (Code 128 for tracking number)
+- Generate shipping label with carrier barcode (Code 128 for tracking number, see our shipping label barcode guide)

-- Scan the shipping label to confirm label matches the order
+- Scan the shipping label to confirm it matches the order

 - Scan the dock door or carrier bin for outbound routing